EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   assume strings have no non-ASCII characters (superscripts, subscripts, etc).
 + **-f <i>script-file</i>**\\
   read remaining arguments from input file <b><i>script-file</i></b>.\\
+  _Note:_{: style="color: red"} the script file is [run through the file preprocessor](/docs/misc/fplot/#file-preprocessor) before parsing.\\
-  The input or script file must contain a line beginning with **fplot** in the first column.
+  The input (script) file must contain a line beginning with **fplot** in the first column.
-  This plays the role of a _category_ in the Questaal [input system](/docs/input/inputfile/).
+  This plays the role of a _category_ in the Questaal [input system](/docs/input/inputfile/#input-file-structure).
   **fplot**{: style="color: blue"} will skip over lines until it finds one beginning with **fplot** in the first column.
-  It will parse arguments as though they are read from the command-line until end-of-file is encountered, or a line begins with a character in the first column, or a preprocessor instruction **% exit** is encountered.\\
+  It will begin to parse arguments as though they are read from the command-line until end-of-file is encountered, or a line begins with a character in the first column, or it is terminated by preprocessor instruction such as **% exit**.
-  Note that the script file is [run through the file preprocessor](/docs/misc/fplot/#file-preprocessor) before parsing.

   [Example 2.2](/docs/misc/fplot/#example-22-nbsp-reading-fplot-commands-from-a-script-file) provides an example.